conduktor/kafka-connect-websocket/docs/getting-started/index.md

 # Getting Started

-This guide will help you install, configure, and deploy your first Kafka Connect WebSocket connector in under 30 minutes.
+This guide will help you install, configure, and deploy your first Kafka Connect WebSocket connector.

 ## Overview